sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_other.rst

     sage: places_on_curve(f,F)
     ((0, 1, 0), (1, 0, 0), (0, 0, 1))

-Singular: Another Approach
+Singular: Another approach
 ==========================

 There is also a more Python-like interface to Singular.
-Using this the code is much simpler, as illustrated below.
-First we demonstrate computing the places on a curve in a particular case.
+Using this, the code is much simpler, as illustrated below.
+First, we demonstrate computing the places on a curve in a particular case.

 ::